-Speaking of photography, one of the greatest things to see on earth are actual icebergs.
+Speaking of photography, one of the greatest things to see on earth is actual icebergs.

 Before going to Antarctica, we had never seen an iceberg in the ocean.

-In Antarctica, the ice is massive, colourful, and it creates some of the most interesting formations.
+In Antarctica, the ice is massive, colorful, and it creates some of the most interesting formations.

 At one point we took a cruise through an iceberg graveyard where icebergs have grounded on the bottom of the sea and this is the spot where they will spend the final days breaking apart in the water until they dissolve into nothing.

 Check out our photographs of Icebergs in 23 Epic Photos of Antarctica Ice